fb55/readabilitySAX/readme.md

 a fast and platform independent readability port

 ##About
-One day, I wanted to use [readability](http://code.google.com/p/arc90labs-readability/) for a node.js project.
-There are plenty of ports of readability to node (using jsdom, e.g. [that one](https://github.com/arrix/node-readability)), but they are pretty slow.
+One day, I wanted to use [Readability](http://code.google.com/p/arc90labs-readability/), an algorithm to extract relevant pieces of information out of websites, for a node.js project.
+There are plenty of ports of Readability to node (using jsdom, e.g. [that one](https://github.com/arrix/node-readability)), but they are pretty slow.
 I don't want to wait for more than a second (literally) until my node instance is ready to continue.
 So I started this project, porting the code to a SAX parser.

-The basic extraction algorithm was completely ported, some adjustments were made, eg. `<article>` tags are recognized and gain a higher value.
-And it performs great.
+The Readability extraction algorithm was completely ported, some adjustments were made, eg. `<article>` tags are recognized and gain a higher value.

-In my tests, most pages, even large ones, were finished within 20ms (on node, see below for more information).
+In my tests, most pages, even large ones, were finished within 15ms (on node, see below for more information).
 It works with Rhino, so it runs on [YQL](http://developer.yahoo.com/yql "Yahoo!
 Query Language"), which may have interesting uses.
 And it works within a browser.

-The only missing features are the following:

-* If there is only one `<h2>` within the article, readability assumes it to be the heading of the article and removes it.
-This port doesn't.

 ##HowTo
 ###Installing readabilitySAX